pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 graph = create_fully_connected_network(layers)
 {% endhighlight %}

 The function `create_fully_connected_network` is very similar to the one of the previous part.
-I don't paste the code, you can retrieve it [there](https://github.com/pvigier/pychain-part2) in examples/mnist.
-But, I add a little diagram to visualize what the function is doing:
+I didn't paste the code, you can retrieve it [there](https://github.com/pvigier/pychain-part2) in examples/mnist.
+But I add a little diagram to visualize what the function is doing:

 ![Graph used for MNIST](/media/img/part2/graph_mnist.svg){: .center-image .modal-image }